KSAPDPL.COM

 Overview

-Saudi Personal Data Protection Law (KSA PDPL) Article 12 requires Controllers to publish a clear and accessible privacy policy before collecting personal data.
+Personal Data Protection Law (PDPL) Article 12 requires Controllers to publish a clear and accessible privacy policy before collecting personal data.
 The policy must describe why personal data is collected, what types of data are collected, how the data will be processed, stored, and destroyed, and how individuals can exercise their rights.

 This Article establishes the foundation for transparency and lawful data collection practices under the Personal Data Protection Law (PDPL).